BinLiang-NLP/CAER-TABSA/README.md

 ## Model

-An overview of our proposed model is given below
+An overall architecture of our proposed framework is as follow:

 <img src="/assets/model.png" width = "30%" />

 ## Citation

-If you use the code in your paper, please kindly star this repo and cite our paper
+The BibTex of the citation is as follow:

 ```bibtex
 @inproceedings{liang-etal-2019-context,